yousong/waller/omysocks/README.md

 - Add a `include` section like the following to `/etc/config/firewall` to enable it

 		config include ossherd
-			option path /etc/firewall.ossherd
+			option path /etc/firewall.omysocks
 			option reload 1

-	Setting `reload` to `1` is needed for triggering the rules referred by `path` be executed on firewall reload event.
+	Setting `reload` to `1` is needed for triggering the rules referred to by `path` be executed on firewall reload event.

 It is recommended that you review the rules in there and tailor them to your specific situation.

-Below are some facts about the included rules.
+Below are some facts about those rules.

 - Rules will be active on service start and teared down on service stop
 - Firewall rules will be appended to `prerouting_lan_rule` and `OUTPUT` chain

-		iptables -t nat -A prerouting_lan_rule -p tcp -j ossherd_go iptables -t nat -A OUTPUT -p tcp -j ossherd_go
+		iptables -t nat -D prerouting_lan_rule -p tcp -j omysocks_go iptables -t nat -D OUTPUT -p tcp -j omysocks_go

 - `prerouting_lan_rule` will be flushed on service stop
 - `ipset` is used to record whether sets of ip addresses need to `REDIRECT` to redsocks or not